 Today, August is the eighth month of the modern calendar with 31 days.
-It also wraps up the summer months in the Northern Hemisphere that also include the Dog Days of Summer.
+It also wraps up the summer months in the Northern Hemisphere and that also includes the Dog Days of Summer.
 This traditionally hot and humid time lures people to pools and beaches to cool off.
-In the Southern Hemisphere, winter reigns.
+In the Southern Hemisphere, winter still reigns.

 In the sporting world, the U.S. Open Tennis Championships begin at the end of August while the National Football League kicks off its preseason matchups.